 The sizes of the meals were really inconsistent and sometimes I’d end up with a main course like the below which were absolutely tiny, I felt like I was being put on a diet.

-We did try a couple of local dishes onboard like Austrian pancakes which were nice and they always had multiple vegetarian options.
+We did try a couple of local dishes onboard like Austrian pancakes -which were nice.
+They always had multiple vegetarian options.
 I did find the labelling of the menu to be strange though.

-The below symbol, which usually means vegetarian or vegan actually meant ‘vegetarian or can be made vegetarian’.
+The symbol below, which usually means vegetarian or vegan actually meant “vegetarian or can be made vegetarian”.

-I’m vegetarian so I always had to check when ordering one of these dishes that it didn’t include meat and if it did, I had to ask for it without.
+If you’re vegetarian, check when ordering one of these dishes that it doesn’t include meat, and if it does, ask for it without.

-My main was some sort of cheesy eggplant dish which was tasty.
+My main dish was some sort of cheesy eggplant dish, which was tasty.
 Eggplant is what we would call an Aubergine in the UK.

-There weren’t any food labels on the foods when it was a buffet, so sometimes I did just take a lucky guess.
+There weren’t any food labels on the foods when it was a buffet, so sometimes I just took a lucky guess.

 Some of the dishes that we had were really tasty and nothing was ever wrong with it but it definitely isn’t the type of gourmet food that you’d get on other cruise lines.
 If you’re a real foodie, I’d suggest another river cruise line.